uvaai/ml1/90 Elective/climate/content.md

 As a result, according to Dhar (2020) the role of AI in the climate crisis seems destined to be a ‘dual’ one: “On the one hand, it can help reduce the effects of the climate crisis, such as in smart grid design, developing low-emission infrastructure, and modelling climate change predictions.
 On the other hand, AI is itself a significant emitter of carbon”.
 Given the impact of even training a single large model, this assignment focuses on possible regulations to mitigate the climate cost of AI-models, including options of weighing these costs against their proposed benefits.

-Read the following paper by Philip Hacker on “Sustainable AI regulation”, where he puts forward several suggestions on how to deal, at a regulatory level, with the dual role of AI in combatting climate change: [https://arxiv.org/abs/2306.00292](https://arxiv.org/abs/2306.00292)
+Read the following paper by Philip Hacker on *“Sustainable AI regulation”*, where he puts forward several suggestions on how to deal, at a regulatory level, with the dual role of AI in combatting climate change: [https://arxiv.org/abs/2306.00292](https://arxiv.org/abs/2306.00292)

 This paper contains the following proposals for regulation: